enonic/starter-react/README.md

 Errors on serverside are logged thoroughly for developers, and a minimal error message is returned as HTML for visible frontend output.
 When errors happen, the component in question is cleared from the engine's component cache.

-Nashorn server-side rendering is recommended in the edit mode of XP content studio, to isolate away active scripts which may interfere with the editing while still keeping a visual representation of the component.
-The basic `.render` part selects this automatically.
+Nashorn server-side rendering is recommended in the edit mode of XP content studio, to isolate away active scripts (which may interfere with the editing) while still keeping a visual representation of the component.
+The basic `.render` method selects this automatically.

 #### Support, versions and polyfilling